vikramr2/vikramr2/README.md

 ### Hi!
 My name is Vikram Ramavarapu.
-I am currently a grad student at the University of Illinois at Urbana-Champaign studying Bioinformatics and Computational Biology.
+I am currently a PhD student at the University of Illinois at Urbana-Champaign studying Computer Science.

-Take a look at some of the pinned projects I have below, and come back to visit as this profile needs updating and I plan to do so!
+Take a look at some of the pinned projects I have below, and come back to visit as this profile needs updating, and I plan to do so!
 Otherwise

 - 📫 How to reach me: vikramr2@illinois.edu